Holder Shadowing on Finite Intervals: Proof of Theorem

 Inequalities \sref{SG3.1}-\sref{SG4.1} imply that

 Note that for large enough $N$ the right hand side of this inequality is greater than $L(2N+1)^{\gamma}$ which contradicts to the sublinear growth property. \end{proof}

 Now let us pass to the proof of Theorem \ref{SubLinThm}.
-We prove this statement by induction over~$m$.
-First we prove the following. \begin{lem} Theorem \ref{SubLinThm} holds for $m =1$. \end{lem} \begin{proof} Choose a vector $e_0 \in E_0$, $|e_0| = 1$ and consider sequence $\{e_k \in E_k\}_{k \in \Z}$ defined by the relations
+We prove this statement by induction over~$m$ (dimension of the Euclidian spaces).
+First we prove the following. \begin{lem} Theorem \ref{SubLinThm} holds for $m =1$. \end{lem} \begin{proof} Choose a vector $e_0 \in E_0$, $|e_0| = 1$ and consider the sequence $\{e_k \in E_k\}_{k \in \Z}$ defined by the relations

 Let $\lam_k = |A_k e_k|$.
 Inequalities \sref{SG1.1} imply that

 Denote

 Let us prove the following lemma, which is the heart of the proof of Theorem \ref{SubLinThm}. \begin{lem} If $m = 1$ and $\cA$ satisfies sublinear growth property then there exists $N> 0$ such that for any $i \in \Z$